vmware/dod-compliance-and-automation/vcd/10.x/v1r2-srg/ansible/vmware-cloud-director-10.x-stig-ansible-hardening/README.md

 # vmware-cloud-director-10.4-stig-ansible-hardening
 VMware Cloud Director 10.4 STIG Readiness Guide Ansible Playbook
-Version: Version 1 Release 1: July 14, 2022
+Version: Version 1 Release 2: October 1, 2025
 STIG Type: STIG Readiness Guide

 ## Overview
-This is a hardening playbook that utilizes Ansible to perform automated remediation for STIG compliance of the VMware Cloud Director 10.4 STIG Readiness Guide.
+This is a hardening playbook that utilizes Ansible to perform automated remediation for STIG compliance of the VMware Cloud Director 10.6 STIG Readiness Guide.

 ## Requirements
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html) installed on a machine that can SSH to the target node(s).
 Tested with Ansible 2.12.4.